irods/irods_docs/docs/system_overview/genquery.md

     AND pcoa.access_type_id >= 1050 FETCH FIRST 256 ROWS ONLY
 ```

-Based on the generated SQL, the resultset returned by GenQuery2 is correct.
+Based on the generated SQL, the result set returned by GenQuery2 is correct.
 The SQL produces empty strings for ALL collections that do NOT have metadata attached to them.

 To get around this, apply an additional condition to the query like so.